 Apart from her writing and speaking, Jeanne also uses her experiences to combat global issues.
 She serves as Chairwoman for the ODIHR International Survivors of Trafficking Advisory Council (ISTAC), where she actively fights against human trafficking.
 Additionally, as the Manager of Disability Services for Lone Star College, she champions for inclusivity and accessibility in education.

 Discover Jeanne's inspiring journey and let it illuminate your path to resilience and purpose with "A Voice in the Darkness."

 Paul Lakin, the co-author of "A Voice in the Darkness," a public servant, poet, and lover of people, whose passion for justice is evident in all facets of his life.

 Currently a Juris Doctorate candidate at Texas Southern University, Paul has accrued a broad professional background, marked by his previous role as a law clerk for the Office of General Counsel at Lone Star College System.
 His experiences have helped him develop a keen understanding of the law and its intersection with various societal issues.

 In addition to his legal career, Paul has also worked as a TRIO coordinator, where he focused on fostering accessibility and success in education for students from disadvantaged backgrounds.
 His professional journey also extends into finance and insurance, lending him a multifaceted perspective on these critical sectors.

 Beyond his professional commitments, Paul's passion for advocating for those who need it most is evident in his work with the World Down Syndrome Foundation.
 As a poet, his writing embodies his deep empathy and desire to connect with others.

-Co-author Paul Lakin was born in Coeur d'Alene, Idaho and raised in the Northwest.
-He graduated from Eastern Washington University and is director at One Million Orphans.
-He lives in Houston, Texas with his wife and their son, Samuel "Kaze".
+Paul was born in Coeur d'Alene, Idaho, and raised in the Northwest.
+Today, he resides in Houston, Texas with his wife, Jeanne Celestine Lakin, and their son, Samuel "Kaze".